 [PostgreSQL Official Documentation](https://www.postgresql.org/docs/)

-• LC WEG routinely performs static security scans powered by Clair in order to find any container vulnerabilities.
+• LC WEG routinely performs static security scans to identify any container vulnerabilities and update the instances.

 psql -h <hostname> -p <port> -d <dbname> -U <username>